The Surprising Benefit Of Leaves In The Garden – Don’t Throw Them Away!

 I sometimes just place chopped leaves right on top of my planting areas to begin degrading.

-My compost tumbler is enclosed to protect the contents from rodents.
+I use my compost tumbler to break down fallen leaves.
 And it makes that gardening black gold compost too. #TexasHomesteader

 ~TxH~